|

 Introduction

-and western oil paintings in how they are
+scrolls and western oil paintings in how they

 East Asian paintings in the United States are